 Seasonal Rainfall Analysis

-Figure3 : Seasonal rainfall contributions.
-The pie chart displaying seasonal rainfall distribution in Salem clearly highlights the overwhelming influence of the monsoon systems.
+Figure3 shows the seasonal rainfall contributions of…………… The pie chart displaying seasonal rainfall distribution in Salem clearly highlights the overwhelming influence of the monsoon systems.
 The Southwest Monsoon (SWM), occurring from June to September, contributes the largest share—approximately 35% of the total annual rainfall.
 The Northeast Monsoon (NEM), which spans from October to December, accounts for an almost equal share at 33%.
 Combined, these two monsoon systems deliver nearly 68% of Salem’s yearly rainfall, underscoring the district’s deep climatic dependence on the seasonal monsoon cycles.

 In contrast, the summer season (March to May) contributes a relatively modest 22%, while the winter months (January–February) add only 10% to the annual total.
 This seasonal disparity mirrors typical rainfall trends across Tamil Nadu, where monsoon rainfall makes up more than 75–80% of the total precipitation annually [4].